 (Hankinson, North Dakota Province of the Dillingen Franciscans).

-Recognizing the person’s unique composition of body and soul, total care will be provided to meet the physical, social, emotional, and spiritual needs.
+Recognizing the person’s unique composition of body and soul, total care is provided to meet the physical, social, emotional, and spiritual needs.

 In 1978, the Sisters were informed by the state fire marshal that the old hospital could no longer comply with state fire codes and would have to close its doors.
 Plans for a new facility were made with the help of concerned Grand Forks citizens and in 1981 the move was made to its current location.

-St. Anne’s now has two beautiful facilities for the care of the elderly and vulnerable: Fifty-two units for basic care in the South Wing and thirty low-rent efficiency apartments in the North Wing.
+St. Anne’s now has two beautiful units for the care of the elderly and vulnerable: Forty-seven rooms for basic care in the South Wing and thirty low-rent efficiency apartments in the North Wing.

-Throughout these years, the Sisters of St. Francis have constantly striven to create an environment of living and sharing the Gospel Message.
-The Sisters have provided those services to the elderly and vulnerable designed to meet their physical, social, psychological, and spiritual needs.
+Throughout these years, the Franciscan Sisters have constantly striven to create an environment of living and sharing the Gospel message.
+They, along with other staff, have provided those services to the elderly and vulnerable to meet their physical, social, psychological, and spiritual needs.